prompt engineering best practices for developers

 Technical Analysis

-• Few-shot prompting: Provides a handful of examples to guide the model, improving reliability for nuanced or domain-specific tasks.
+• Few-shot prompting: Supplying 2-5 examples to guide model behavior, improving reliability for complex or ambiguous tasks.

 Competitive Landscape